 - Strong urges to see, touch, hear or smell things to feel close to the person who died

-If you have just read over this and thought, “Oh crap, this sounds like me (or a friend or family member)” you may be asking what to do next.
-Please see our guide to seeking grief support here.
+If you have just read over this and thought this sounds like you, you may be wondering what to do next.
+Please see our guide to seeking grief support.
 It is a lot easier than you may think to get help.
 Really.
 If you want to read a little more on this subject, check out the following articles:

 - What is “Normal” in Grief?